 Adventuring can be great for a cat’s development and temperament, but sharing life with a feline adventurer can be good for humans too.
 For Siberian cat McKinley and his owner, Charlotte Simons, it’s a mutually beneficial adventure.

-As a full-time student at Whitman College in Walla Walla, Washington, Simons, who’s been diagnosed with endometriosis and borderline personality disorder, needed a support animal.
+As a full-time student at Whitman College in Walla Walla, Washington, Simons, who’s been diagnosed with a mental illness, needed a support animal.
 But when it came time to choose, she came up against some obstacles.

 “I train dogs over my summers when I am home from college, but I decided it would be too hard to completely task train an animal while I was a full-time student,” Simons said.